Arrbat/Veil-Forge/README.md

 **THIS PROJECT WAS NOT CREATED FOR MALWARE DEVELOPMENT.**
 It is intended solely for **legal** and/or **educational** purposes.
 The author does **not** condone or support any illegal usage, including but not limited to the creation, distribution, or execution of malicious software.   **Use this tool responsibly and only in environments where you have explicit permission to do so.**

-This project is also **not guaranteed to be cryptographically secure**.
+This project is also **not guaranteed to be cryptographically and overall secure**.
 It was created as a demonstration of programming and reverse engineering skills.
 However, if this tool can help someone without violating the laws of their country — that would be appreciated.

 ## How It Works

 In short:
-App encrypts a PE file (e.g. `.exe`) and embed it into a precompiled stub.
+App encrypts a .exe file (dll not supported) and embed it into a precompiled stub.
 The stub contains logic to decrypt and execute the payload at runtime.

 As a result, it becomes: